fractalysid/Twive_Simplified/README.md

 - "Ok wait! you lied! we've got 11 layers!".
 I did not, Qwerty does not count as it is an extra layer for extremely rare use cases

 ### Details about layers and modifiers triggering
-- Home row layer toggle: Positional hold-tap, "tap-preferred" with 200ms tapping term.
-This can probably be lowered for most
+- Home row layer toggle: Positional hold-tap, "tap-preferred" with 200ms tapping term
 - Bottom row modifier: Positional hold-tap, "tap-preferred" with 175ms tapping term
-- Common layer: default layer-toggle timings
+- Utility layer: default layer-toggle timings
+- Common layer: "Balanced" with only 135ms tapping term for quick access while typing text
-- Utility layer: "Balanced" with only 135ms tapping term for quick access while typing text
+- Common layer: "Balanced" with only 135ms tapping term for quick access while typing text

 # Layers
 There are 10 layers: